Protocol Interfaces¶

 cert = ssock.getpeercert()

-cert_cn = dict(x[0] for x in cert['subject'])['commonName']
+cert_cn = dict(x[0] for x in cert["subject"])["commonName"]

 not_after = datetime.strptime(

-'%b %d %H:%M:%S %Y %Z'
+cert["notAfter"], "%b %d %H:%M:%S %Y %Z"

 )